HoseinRanjbar/Crowd-Counting-and-Localization/README.md

 ---
 This project implements a crowd counting method and is heavily inspired by the repository at [CrowdCounting-P2PNet](https://github.com/TencentYoutuResearch/CrowdCounting-P2PNet).

-The overall architecture of the P2PNet.
-Built upon the VGG16, it firstly introduce an upsampling path to obtain fine-grained feature map.
+Existing localization-based methods relying on intermediate representations (i.e., density maps or pseudo boxes) serving as learning targets are counter-intuitive and error-prone.
+We use a purely point-based framework for joint crowd counting and individual localization.
+In this framework, instead of merely reporting the absolute counting error at image level, we use a new metric, called density Normalized Average Precision (nAP), to provide more comprehensive and more precise performance evaluation.
+The overall architecture Built upon the VGG16, it firstly introduce an upsampling path to obtain fine-grained feature map.
 Then it exploits two branches to simultaneously predict a set of point proposals and their confidence scores.

+## Preprocessing

 ## Test